Cannonsburg Newsletter

 PTc MEETING

-The next PTC Meeting is November 18th at 7:00 PM in the Art Room.
+The next PTC Meeting is February 10 at 7:00 PM in the Art Room.
+Our guest speaker will discuss social media safety.

 - Students with a cellphone may not use them during the school day, and they should be stored in the child’s backpack at all times.